 Use those credentials directly pertinent to the situation, or the highest academic degree obtained.

-A person with who has a Master in Business Administration who is also a certified Project Management Professional:
+A person who has a Master of Business Administration and is also a certified Project Management Professional:

 NOT: Jane Doe, B.A., P.M.P., M.B.A.

 One exception is when you have achieved a doctorate level degree (such as Ph.D. or Ed.D.) and an M.B.A. or professional degree (e.g. M.D., J.D., or D.D.S.).

 First in importance or rank; chief; foremost.